 - Remove salmon fillets from the refrigerator and allow to come to room temperature.
 Preheat grill to 450°F.1½ pounds skin-on sockeye salmon,

-- While the grill is preheating, whisk together the maple syrup, balsamic vinegar, ginger, garlic and crushed red pepper flakes in a small saucepan.
+- While the grill heats, whisk together the maple syrup, balsamic vinegar, ginger, garlic and red pepper flakes in a small saucepan.
 Bring to boil over medium heat.
-Reduce heat to medium-low and continue cooking until sauce is reduced by ⅓ (it will have thickened slightly and will coat the back of a spoon).
-Remove from heat, season to taste with salt and pepper and divide evenly between two bowls, one for basting the grilled fish and one for serving.1½ pounds skin-on sockeye salmon,, ⅓ cup maple syrup, 2½ tablespoons balsamic vinegar, 1½ tablespoons fresh peeled grated ginger, 2 teaspoons fresh minced garlic, ¼-½ teaspoon crushed red pepper flakes, Kosher salt & freshly ground pepper
+Reduce heat to medium-low and continue cooking until sauce is reduced by ⅓ and thick enough to coat the back of a spoon, about 5 minutes.
+Season with salt and pepper.
+Divide evenly between two bowls: one for basting, one for serving.⅓ cup pure maple syrup, 2½ tablespoons balsamic vinegar, 1½ tablespoons fresh ginger, , 2 teaspoons fresh garlic, , ¼-½ teaspoon crushed red pepper flakes , Kosher salt & freshly ground pepper

-- Thoroughly pat salmon fillets dry with paper towels.
-Liberally brush both sides of salmon with avocado oil.
+- Pat salmon fillets completely dry with paper towels.
+Brush both sides generously with avocado oil.
 Season with salt and pepper.
-Rub a paper towel soaked in avocado oil on the grill grates using a pair of tongs.
-Place salmon fillets SKIN SIDE UP on greased grates.
-Reduce grill heat to medium low and cook for 2 minutes or until fish releases easily from the grates.Avocado oil, Kosher salt & freshly ground pepper
+Using tongs, rub a paper towel soaked in avocado oil across the grill grates.Avocado oil , Kosher salt & freshly ground pepper

 Notes